mironside/mironside.github.io-nope/_posts/2015-05-06-golang-task-package.md

 {% endhighlight %}

 With tiny/task it is very easy to define your own tasks, schedule and execute them.
-Internally tiny/task handles crc'ing input and output files to detect unchanged files and file dependencies between tasks to ensure correct task execution order.
+Internally tiny/task handles crc'ing input/output files to detect file changes.
+It also detects file dependencies between tasks to ensure tasks execute in the correct order.

 Here is a simple program that declares a compile task and schedules a task to compile main.c to main.obj.